LeeMorinUCF/QMB6358F21/demo_03_version_control/README.md

   interface for all forms of computing applications.
   It is perhaps the least user-friendly method but it carries with it full functionality to perform any operation in GitHub.
-  This method is one that you should prefer to gain full mastery of the software.
+  This method is one that you should prefer, in order to gain full mastery of the software.
   Although you might not start with this approach, you may gradually become more comfortable with this method as you gain experience.

 ## GitHub Workflow

+When you write software on your computer, you can upload it to your repository in organized pieces.
+First, you stage the changes by *adding* the changes to a batch of changes.
+Next, when a collection of changes has been added, you *commit* the changes, which records the set of changes in memory to store the version of your code at a certain checkpoint.
+The committed files sit on your local machine, such as your laptop, waiting to be added to the repository.
+Typically, the new files and the changes to existing files, The next step is to *push* your changes to the online repository, which makes a permanant

 <img src="Images/GitHub_Workflow.jpg" width="1000"/>